steinim/writings/hva_kan_vi_laere_av_conway.md

 > Even in a moderately small organization it becomes necessary to restrict communication in order that people can get some "work" done.

 Det er derfor viktig å begrense behovet for kommunikasjon mellom ulike enheter i organisasjonen slik at hver enhet kan jobbe uforstyrret og effektivt med sine oppgaver.
-[Jeff Bezos](https://en.wikipedia.org/wiki/Jeff_Bezos), CEO i Amazon påla i 2002 sine enheter å eksponere funksjonalitet og data gjennom API-er og at teamene kun hadde lov til å kommunisere med hverandre via API-ene.
+[Jeff Bezos](https://en.wikipedia.org/wiki/Jeff_Bezos), CEO i Amazon påla i 2002 sine enheter å eksponere funksjonalitet og data gjennom API-er og at de kun hadde lov til å kommunisere med hverandre via API-ene.
 Ingen unntak.

 > Communication is a sign of dysfunction...
 We should be trying to figure out a way for teams to communicate less with each other, not more.
 >